dansmith65/FileMaker-SvelteWebViewer/README.md

+# FileMaker-SvelteWebViewer

+- modify package.json
+  These are the important values for this project because they are included in the minimized code:
+  - **name**: A unique name for your web viewer app.
+  - **version**: The build will be automatically incremeted, so you can always tell which version of the app you're using in a web viewer.
+Change the version as you see fit.
+  - **repository**: I would suggest saying _something_ here; even if the code isn't in a repo yet, or isn't publicly available.
+The point of this is to allow any developer working in FileMaker to find the source code used to create the web viewer.

+---

+Below are the original README contents for a new project

+---

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.